-This post was inspired by the following photographs which were recently submitted, by “Joerg”, to the Jensen Owners Club Forum.
+This article was inspired by the following photographs which were submitted, by “Joerg”, to the Jensen Owners Club Forum in March 2020.
 Other contributors identified the car as a Serenissima 308 Jet.
 Further research identified it as a 1965 Serenissima Jet 308V Competizione.
-By the way, Joerg, who lives in Germany, owns the iconic Jensen ‘White Lady’ car (shown at the bottom of the page).
+By the way, Joerg, who lives in Germany, owns the iconic Jensen ‘White Lady’, the first complete car, bearing their name, built by the Jensen brothers.

 Firstly, I was struck by the cars stunning looks and then I realised that I had never encountered a Serenissima car before; I had to do some research and this is the fascinating story that I uncovered –

 Like many Italian young men at the time, Giovanni Volpi had a passion for cars, so, it isn’t surprising that he used his inherited wealth to form a racing team.
 He was also passionate about the City and area of his birth, Venice.
 This passion was expressed in the naming of the racing teams, Scuderia Serenissima and Scuderia SSS Republica di Venezia, he established in order to enter his own cars in sports car racing and ‘Formula One’ races, in the early 1960s.
-Serenissimo/a (most serene) was a term that was bestowed upon ‘The Doge and the Signoria‘ of Venice during the Byzantine period and later it was used to describe the City and the Republic of Venice, in general, as a kind of “nickname”.
+Serenissimo/a (English meaning – most serene) was a term that was bestowed upon ‘The Doge and the Signoria‘ of Venice during the Byzantine period and later it was used to describe the City and the Republic of Venice, in general, as a kind of “nickname”.
 Serenissima became one of Ferrari’s best customers but after Vopli bankrolled the ATS team, which had been formed by former Ferrari employees*, he felt the wrath of Enzo Ferrari who cancelled Serenissima’s order for two Ferrari 250 (SWB) GTOs.
 So, in 1962, Volpi had to start looking elsewhere for his team cars.
 The new ATS (Automobili Turismo e Sport) company should have been able to fill the void but the illustrious engineers found that they couldn’t repeat the magic that they conjured up at Ferrari and after producing a singularly unsuccessful F1 car, in 1963, the company was wound up.
-The story of how Count Giovanni Volpi overcame Ferrari’s embargo is told under the Sports Cars heading, below.

-*In 1961 there was the so-called “Great Walk-Out” at Ferrari when top engineers Carlo Chiti, Giotto Bizzarini and other key personnel walked out and formed a new company called ATS which soon ended in failure.
+*In 1961 there was the so-called “Great Walk-Out” at Ferrari when top engineers Carlo Chiti, Giotto Bizzarini and other key personnel walked out and formed a new company called ATS which had a short life.
 Chiti left to found Auto Delta, and Bizzarini left to manufacture cars bearing his own name.
-Ferrari, as we all know, went from one resounding success to another….
+Ferrari, as we all know, went from one resounding success to another.

 Undaunted by Ferrari’s action, Count Volpi decided to commission one of the Ferrari renegades, Ing.
 Giotto Bizzarini, to design him a car.
 Volpi already owned the ex Olivier Gendebien 250 GTO SWB ‘Competizione’, serial No. 2819 GT.
 This car had secured second place in the 1961 ‘Tour de France Automobile’.
 The designation ‘Competizione’ meant that it had a lightweight body and chassis, minimal trim, and a more powerful 286 bhp Tipo 168 engine with Testarossa-type cylinder heads.